What Equipment Do You Need to Start Boxing?

 When you first connect with the sweet science, learning basic motions in the air is a good way to start.
 But boxing is a contact sport, so getting to actually hit things soon is important, not only for learning what it’s like to box for real, but it’s also a great way to relieve stress!

 Find a Space for Your Boxing Training

-Before we get to punching bags, and hand protection (wraps and gloves) you first need to assess the space where some home boxing equipment will fit best and where you can move around doing your boxing workouts.
+Before we get to punching bags, and hand protection (hand wraps and gloves) you first need to assess the space where some home boxing equipment will fit best and where you can move around doing your boxing workouts.
 Using a mat or mats that are not slippery, helps when learning the basic footwork patterns and steps, there are many available online to purchase.
 Carpets and wood floors are sometimes not the best surfaces for training and adding this piece of beginner boxing equipment can help you level up your boxing training.

 Once you have decided that learning how to box is a personal goal of yours then you should start looking at investing in the boxing equipment for the home that will help you achieve this goal.